 Winter activities and adventures

 A huge variety of activities and excursions are on offer with something to suit all standards of fitness, age and ability.
 Many operate in the evenings to search for the Northern Lights.
 Trips vary from short easy husky, reindeer and snowmobile safaris to exhilarating and more challenging longer adventures.
-Thunder across the tundra on a snowmobile, dash about on skis (either cross-country or downhill), encounter reindeers and huskies on a traditional Lapland safari, try ice-fishing, and enjoy snowshoeing along winter footpaths or off the beaten track.
+Thunder across the tundra on a snowmobile, dash about on skis (either cross-country or downhill), encounter reindeers and huskies on a traditional Lapland safari and enjoy snowshoeing along winter footpaths or off the beaten track.

 Find out more about safaris in Lapland: here.